DaniLabs/P4wnP1/README.md

 3. Connect to the newly spawned `P4wnP1` WiFi with a different device (could be a smartphone, as long as a SSH client is installed)
 4. Set the correct target keyboard layout with `SetKeyboardLayout` (or alter `hidtools/backdoor/config.txt`)
 5. On the P4wnP1 shell run `SendKeys` or `FireDuckyScript` to inject key strokes
-6. To fire up the covert channel HID backdoor, issue the command `FireStage1`
+6. To fire up the covert channel HID backdoor, issue the command `FireStage`
 7. After the target connected back, enter `shell` to create a remote shell through the covert channel

 ## HID backdoor - Currently missing features